openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 .. code:: sh

-   docker system prune -f  # (This is very safe, so try this first.)
+   make dev.prune  # (This is very safe, so try this first.)

 If you are still seeing issues, you can try cleaning up dangling volumes.